CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2> Parallel Text Sources</h2>

 <p>Many translations of the Bible have been made for less-resourced and endangered languges.
 If you are interested in using Joey NMT for a less-resourced languages, you might begin by searching for a Bible translaion.
-For training Tohono O'odham (also written as ood) I used a translation of the New Testement from Wycliffe Bible Translators, Inc. It can be viewed here: https://ebible.org/find/details.php?id=oodNT
+For training Tohono O'odham (also written as ood) I used a translation of the New Testement from Wycliffe Bible Translators, Inc. The translation can be viewed here: https://ebible.org/find/details.php?id=oodNT © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
 </p>

 <h2> Expected Format</h2>